Mike Allred: Career

 Allred himself gained further mainstream attention with the science-fiction/rock-and-roll comic Red Rocket 7 (Dark Horse, 1997) and his art for writer Peter Milligan's series X-Force, which he began drawing in July 2001, and subsequently became X-Statix.
 In 2000, AAA Pop published Allred's The Atomics, featuring a group of beatniks with superpowers.
 Issue #116 of X-Force, the first collaboration between Allred and Milligan, was the first Marvel comic book to not have the Comics Code Authority stamp of approval since 1971.

 In 2004 and 2005, Allred wrote and drew The Golden Plates, an adaptation of the Book of Mormon.
 Allred is a Latter-Day Saint, and completed much of the work on this project in collaboration with his wife Laura Allred.

 Allred worked again with Neil Gaiman in 2009 on the Metamorpho feature in Wednesday Comics.
 The Madman All-New Giant-Size Super-Ginchy Special! was published in April 2011.
 Allred and writer Matt Fraction crafted a Fantastic Four spinoff series, FF, in 2013.
 The following year, Allred and writer Dan Slott launched a new Silver Surfer series at Marvel.
 His comic book series iZombie, which ran from 2010 to 2012, was adapted into a 2015 television series of the same name.
 Allred drew the 1960s variant cover for Action Comics #1000 (June 2018).

 His wife, Laura, frequently works as his colorist.
+Allred worked with Mark Russell on the Superman: Space Age (2022) and Batman: Dark Age (2024) series.

+Personal life

+Allred was raised as a member of the Church of Jesus Christ of Latter-day Saints.
+He considers himself a Mormon, though a liberal-leaning one, and has stated that he still identifies with the beliefs.
+Allred considers the Book of Mormon to be a phenomenal and fascinating story, irrespective of its factual accuracy.